techfolios/template-old/essays/programmed-to-kill.md

 # The Options

-The code of ethics says the client, the *public,* comes first.
+The [code of ethics](https://www.computer.org/education/code-of-ethics)([ACM CoE](https://www.acm.org/code-of-ethics)) says the client, the *public,* comes first.
 So, we save the driver, case closed, right?

 Wrong.